asr1/digital-garden/src/site/notes/Talks/Tropes and Misinformation.md

 Mod: a lot of people have blind spots about their own cultures.
 If I complained about a box, I never understood why my husband wouldn't get it.

-=="My mom would say there's a bag of apples on the couther in the kitchen and I'd say okay I'll have a pie ready for dinner and my husband would say "Wasn't she just offering an apple?"==
+=="My mom would say there's a bag of apples on the couther in the kitchen and I'd say okay I'll have a pie ready for dinner and my husband would say "Wasn't she just offering an apple?"== (see also [[Politics and Culture/Culture/Ask Culture vs Guess Culture\|Ask Culture vs Guess Culture]])

 Maggie: blah blah humanity.